-- dash of water, if needed
+- dash of water, if needed to thin it out

 - Combine chicken, broth, chipotle paste, lime juice, garlic, and spices in a large slow cooker.
 Cover and cook on low for 4-5 hours or high for 2-3 hours.
 Shred chicken using two forks and place back in slow cooker until ready to use.